prashantmi/Androsploit/README.md

 * Usage of Androsploit to compromise/exploit any device/emulator without prior mutual consistency can be considered as an illegal activity.
 It is  the final user's responsibility to obey all applicable local, state and federal laws.
 Authors/Developer assume no liability and are not responsible for any misuse or damage caused by this program.

-* If You Fully Understand And Except This Disclaimer Then Only "Clone or Download" The Repository Or CLOSE NOW!
+* If You Fully Understand And Except This Disclaimer Then Only <a href="https://codeload.github.com/elprashant/Androsploit/zip/master">"Clone or Download"</a> The Repository Or CLOSE NOW!

 <a href="https://www.linkedin.com/in/prashantmi/"><p align="center"><img src="https://docs.google.com/uc?export=&id=0B37RToy0GZgUZC1oV3lCeU1QTVE" /><i></i></p></a>